Dense Breasts: Answers to Commonly Asked Questions

 In some states, mammography providers are required to inform women who have a mammogram about breast density in general or about whether they have dense breasts.
 Many states now require that women with dense breasts be covered by insurance for supplemental imaging tests.
 A United States map showing information about specific state legislation is available from DenseBreast-info.org.

 Nevertheless, the value of supplemental, or additional, screening tests such as ultrasound or MRI for women with dense breasts is not yet clear, according to the Final Recommendation Statement on Breast Cancer Screening by the United States Preventive Services Task Force.
 Ongoing clinical trials are evaluating the role of supplemental imaging tests in women with dense breasts.
-NCI’s Contact Center can tell you about clinical trials and provide tailored clinical trial searches to help you learn more about clinical trials related to breast density and breast cancer screening.
+NCI’s Cancer Information Service can tell you about clinical trials and provide tailored clinical trial searches to help you learn more about clinical trials related to breast density and breast cancer screening.

 Recent research has suggested that for women with dense breasts, a screening strategy that also takes into account a woman’s risk factors and protective factors may be the best predictor of whether a woman will develop breast cancer after a normal mammogram and before her next scheduled mammogram.